cartermp/dnx-apps/app-using-dnx/Writeup.md

 }
 ```

-This will allow you to target .NET Core 5.1, .NET Core 5.5, .NET Framework 4.5, Windows 8, Windows Phone 8.1, and Silverlight 5.0.
+This will allow you to target .NET Core 5.1, .NET Core 5.5, .NET Framework 4.0, Windows 8, Windows Phone 8.1, WIndows Phone Silverlight 8.1, and Silverlight 5.0.

 Run `dnu restore` and `dnu build` from the command line, and your library can now be built!
 You will now notice three new entries in your `/bin/Debug` folder: